 Is Leaves and Trees Glass Storage Jar with Wooden Lid Right for You?

-Who are these jars best for?
+What are these jars actually designed for?

 As an Amazon Associate we earn from qualifying purchases.